Skip to main content

 Long Context Window

-Processes up to 128,000 tokens in a single request, enabling analysis of long documents, codebases, or extended conversations without truncation.
+Processes up to 128,000 tokens in a single session, enabling analysis of lengthy documents or extended multi-turn conversations without truncation.

 Function Calling